 Just in this last week alone, however, there have been three instances involving shootings: (1) the Arizona shooting, (2) the Gardena High "accident" and (3) the shooting of an LAUSD Police Officer near El Camino High.
 Whether the shooting was a result of political differences, an "accident" or just pure hatred, however, the end result is all the same- the death of innocent people.

-Real High School, where an LAUSD Police Officer was shot.
+Police Officers trying to maintain the situation at El Camino Real High School, where an LAUSD Police Officer was shot. |

 The main problem with all of this is that children as young as nine (9) are being exposed to this kind of lifestyle.
 You hear about it on the news once and call it a tragedy.
 But to hear it repeatedly on almost a daily basis just makes it commonality.
 It shouldn't be okay for the younger generation, or better, the future leaders of America, to see occurrences such as these and find them normal, common and expectant.
 The future of America is practically in their hands, and all they are being exposed to is what these troubled youth's may believe to be an easy solution.